 First, in order to quantify biodiversity, we will convert the species densities reported in the dataset back to the raw counts (i.e. abundances) to obtain whole numbers of individuals.

-(where each species is a column) to “long” format, where species names are all found in a single column using the tidyr::pivot_longer()
+To do this, it is helpful to transform the “wide” format data.frame (where each species is a column) to “long” format, where species names are all found in a single column using the tidyr::pivot_longer() function.

 library(dplyr)